-One of the most important reasons to start writing, was the death of his brother.
+One of the most important reasons to start writing was the death of his brother.
 His brother Luis committed suicide when his wife died.
 Before this death, there was one more tragedy in the family, when his sister in law died.
-Death seemed to haunt this poet, since he had to loose his father when he was only nine years old.
+Death seemed to haunt this poet since he had to lose his father when he was only nine years old.

 During his study, he began to show interest in the mystical.
 Still, he had plans to become a priest.
 He eventually decided not to become one and start working as a lawyer.
 From there on he became a journalist and eventually a poet, before also becoming an international diplomat.
 He was the ambassador for Mexico in Argentina and Uruguay.

 The Spanish title for this poem is En paz.
 When translated directly, it becomes In peace.
 The poet isn’t in one peace, no he is at peace.
-At least, judging from this beautiful written poem.
+At least, judging from this beautifully written poem.
 It is always difficult to translate poetry into another language.
-We did this before, with several poems.
-This time, we are going to use the translation written by someone else.
-We used the translation, that we found on this website.

 Very near my sunset, I bless you, Life